 Image by Therese Balkenbush.

-Therese will be beginning her PhD during the fall of 2020.
+Therese began her PhD work during the fall of 2020.
 She received her Master's degree from Central Washington University, where she worked on resolving deep relationships in the genus Juniperus, producing a phylogeny using complete and nearly complete chloroplast genomes.
 She has joined the Turner Lab and GEM3 research program to investigate the adaptive capacity of big sagebrush (Artemisia tridentata) in the context of climate change, altered fire regimes, and human-altered landscapes.

 Image by Kathryn Turner.